gravitational/gravity/docs/6.x/overview.md

 cluster and to customize the process of creating a new cluster instance.

 !!! tip "Gravity Roadmap Tip":
-    Kubernetes community is working on finalizing the cluster API spec.
-Once it becomes production ready, Gravity developers will be looking into adopting the future standard to replace the Cluster Image manifest in the future.
-Meanwhile, it continues to be the only production-ready method of describing hardware requirements for Kubernetes clusters.
+    The Kubernetes community is working on finalizing the cluster API spec.
+Once it becomes production ready, we will likely adopt the future standard to replace the Cluster Image manifest.

 Below is a sample image manifest in YAML format.
-It follows Kubernetes configuration conventions:
+It follows the Kubernetes configuration conventions:

 ```yaml